Why review load history

 Why not keep training load in a separate app?

-Because load is much easier to interpret when it sits next to sleep, HRV, resting heart rate, and recovery in the same daily workflow.
+Because load is much easier to understand when it sits next to sleep, HRV, resting heart rate, and recovery in the same daily view.